-2. Understanding of a contrasted anthem
+2. Understanding of contrasted works

-Candidates should give the examiner a short spoken account of a chosen, contrasted, piece (following the outline given in the RSCM Red Voice for Life book).
-(They may bring, and refer to, their outline or other notes they have made on the piece).
-The examiner will then ask one straightforward question about the music or its background.
+Candidates should give the examiner a short spoken account of how the two works selected in section A3 contrast with each other (following the outline given in the RSCM Red Voice for Life book).
+They may bring, and refer to, their outline or other notes they have made on the pieces.
+The examiner will then ask one further straightforward question based on the candidate's account.